Roberta M. Onic (nee: Connolly)

+She will be welcomed into heaven with open arms by those who preceded her: her father, Dr. John E. Connolly, Sr., and her in-laws, Alice Marie Onic and Curtis Onic.Roberta is also preceded in death by her maternal and paternal grandparents and many aunts, uncles, cousins, and friends.

-A service celebrating Roberta's life will be held once it is safe for her family and friends to gather.
-Memorials to the American Cancer Society have been suggested.
-Full obituary information will be made on the funeral home website and in the Kenosha News on Wednesday, May 6th.
+A service celebrating Roberta’s life will be held once it is safe for family and friends to gather.
+In honor of Roberta, the family has suggested memorials to the American Cancer Society.

+One last note: Roberta’s family would like to thank Dr. Sana Jeffreys as well as the team of nurses and health care professionals at Kenosha’s Vince Lombardi Cancer Clinic who cared for Roberta during her four year battle with cancer.Roberta’s fight was their fight, and we will be eternally grateful for the many kindnesses and considerations they showed Roberta.

 DRAEGER-LANGENDORF FUNERAL HOME & CREMATORY